Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 # User Stories

+### Potential Customer:

-### As a potential customer one expects to see:
+As a user, I expect to see -
 <ul>
-    <li>Where the Buttercup Lodge is located
+    <li>Where the Buttercup Lodge is located.
-    <li>Photographs of rooms
+    <li>Photographs of rooms.
-    <li>How much it costs to stay in the Lodge
+    <li>How much it costs to stay in the Lodge.
-    <li>A booking form and a contact form
+    <li>A booking form and a contact form.
-    <li>A calendar to select a date
+    <li>A calendar to select a date.
-    <li>To select how many nights I want to stay for
+    <li>To select how many nights I want to stay for.
-    <li>Phone numbers
+    <li>Phone numbers.
-    <li>Testimonial quotes from sadisfied customers
+    <li>Testimonial quotes from sadisfied customers.
-    <li>Social networks links
+    <li>Social networks links.
 </ul>

+### Returning Customer:

-### As a returning customer one expects to see:
+As a user, I expect to see -
 <ul>
-    <li>If there's any change in prices
+    <li>If there's any change in prices.
-    <li>If there's any special offers
+    <li>If there's any special offers.
-    <li>If there's any change regarding breakfast cost
+    <li>If there's any change regarding breakfast cost.
-    <li>If they are fully booked out or not
+    <li>If they are fully booked out or not.
+    <li>The layout and content is the same.
+    <li>If contact information is the same.
 </ul>

 # UX Design